-Q&A: Lubick wants to clean up penalties with improved Colorado on deck
+Q&A: Matt Lubick wants to clean up penalties with improved Colorado on deck

 Q: Is there a talent increase from what Colorado was like a couple years go?

-“They got a lot of guys that came back, but they’re better and more experienced and they’ve done a great job recruiting and building that program.
-This might be the most improved football team, maybe in the country.
+“They got a lot of guys that came back, but they’re better and more experienced, and they’ve done a great job recruiting and building that program.
+This might be the most improved football team, maybe, in the country.
 We know we’ve got work cut out for us and we’re excited to play them.”

 Follow Jack Butler on Twitter @Butler917